[Infographic] Modern Consumer Behavior in the New Omni-Channel World + 31 Expert Tips to Dominate It Now

 - 78 Best Ecommerce Website Design Examples & Award Winners

 What’s the solution?
 Getting smarter about sales channel strategies.
-See, our evolving understanding of consumers behavior now suggests that shoppers browse and buy on various channels, making the whole buying process a long and complicated one.
+See, our evolving understanding of consumers’ behavior now suggests that shoppers browse and buy on various channels, making the whole buying process a long and complicated one.
 For retailers, being there at all of those touch-points is known as omni-channel selling.

-Few are loyal to only one.
-Sure, price impacts conversion rates and abandoned carts, but so to do many other factors including the lack of a brick-and-mortar location, delivery lag and privacy concerns — 38% of rural shoppers said they were hesitant to shop online because of privacy concerns (from a survey conducted by BigCommerce and Square).
+Few people are loyal to only one channel.
+Sure, price impacts conversion rates and abandoned carts, but so too do many other factors including the lack of a brick-and-mortar location, delivery lag and privacy concerns — 38% of rural shoppers said they were hesitant to shop online because of privacy concerns (from a survey conducted by BigCommerce and Square).

-Of course, even with those issues at hand, more and more people are buying online –– and doing it from wherever is the most convenient.
-Some are shopping from bed, in the bathroom, at work –– no place is safe from our desire to hit the buy button.
+Of course, even with those issues at hand, more and more people are buying online in general — and doing it from wherever is the most convenient.
+Some are shopping from bed, in the bathroom, at work — no place is safe from our desire to hit the buy button.

 We dove into consumer behavior research by surveying shoppers on what impacts the consumer buying process.
 Why do shoppers make purchases online?
 Why not?